-MEMBERS KEY RESPONSIBILITIES David A. Greenblatt, Chair Susan L. Blount Richard A. Kerley Identifies: (1) Director candidates for its recommendation to the Company's Board for election as a Director nominee for the next annual meeting or to fill vacancies; and (2) Candidates that it recommends to the Board for appointment as the Chairman of the Board.
-Develops and recommends the Company's Corporate Governance Guidelines Reviews and provides oversight of the effectiveness of the Company's governance practices; THE COMMITTEE HELD THREE MEETINGS DURING FISCAL YEAR 2021.
-Responds to shareholder requests and inquiries; Reviews and recommends Director training initiatives and reviews Director onboarding process; Oversees the annual evaluation of the Board and its committees; Makes recommendations to the Board related to the compensation of non-employee directors and monitors the talent management and succession planning program for executive management; and Considers nominations for the Board from shareholders that are entitled to vote for the election of directors, as described under "Director Nominating Process."
+MEMBERS KEY RESPONSIBILITIES David A. Greenblatt, Cha Susan L. Blount Richard A. Kerley Identifies: Director candidates for its recommendation to the Board for election for the Company's next annual meeting or to fill vacancies; and Candidates that it recommends to the Board for appointment as the Chairman of the Board.
+Develops and recommends the Company's Corporate Governance Guidelines Oversees the effectiveness of the Company's governance practices; THE COMMITTEE HELD FOUR MEETINGS DURING FISCAL YEAR 2022.
+Responds to shareholder requests and inquiries; Reviews and recommends Director training initiatives and reviews Director onboarding process; Oversees the annual evaluation of the Board and its committees; Makes recommendations to the Board related to the compensation of non-employee directors and monitors the talent management and succession planning program for executive management; and Considers nominations for the Board from shareholders, as described under "Director Nominating Process."